IT2810/Go-Full/README.md

 # Prosjekt 3 - Motivasjonsapp

 ## IMPORTANT
 This project uses yarn not npm.
-To test the project:
+To start the project:

 #### Install yarn
 `npm install -g yarn`